Announcing our 2026 Buyer’s Choice Winners. Check out the list of products!

 These free plans are usually limited either in the range of features and/or the number of users.
 “Free” LMS usually refers to a system that organizations don’t have to pay a vendor to use.
 However, free LMS’s are frequently free versions of larger LMS offerings (although there are notable exceptions).
 Consider what the upgrade path for each free product would look like to evaluate how scalable the product will be as the organization grows.

-Open-source LMS can be downloaded and hosted by anyone.
+An open-source LMS can be downloaded and hosted by anyone.
 This type of software tends to lack highly-desired features.
 These can include video conferencing and robust multimedia support.
 It is also less likely to integrate with other school technology, such as student information systems.

 The lack of a vendor means limited customer support and implementation assistance.
 These resources are usually included in a paid LMS.
 This shifts the burden of installing, managing, and maintaining the system onto your organization.
 Your IT department takes the brunt of this work.
 The exact resourcing required will vary by software.
-In general, the larger your organization and more customization you need, the more resource-intensive the system will be for your institution or business.
+In general, the larger your organization and the more customization you need, the more resource-intensive the system will be for your institution or business.

-The 5 Leading Free or open-source Learning Management Systems
+The 5 Leading Free or Open-Source Learning Management Systems

 Moodle